IMAGE SUBMISSIONS FOR SVFAL WEBSITE & PROMOTIONAL USE

 Images must have been professionally photographed, or photographed in a manner that results in professional quality images.

-- Please submit images as JPEG’s in a 2 to 3 MB file size range, with maximum quality and resolution.
+Please submit images as JPEG’s in the 3-5 MB file size range for use in publicity or in the 450-500 KB range for use on the website.
+If you are reducing a large file please do so maintaining maximum quality and resolution.
 Do not send PNG, Acrobat, or PDF files.
 Do not send zipped files.
 Do not upload them to Dropbox or another file sharing program.
 Send your images via email in multiple batches if necessary.

-- Frames and mats should not be visible in images of 2-D work.
+Frames and mats should not be visible in images of 2-D work.
+Image should be level/straight, lighting should be even, glare should not be present, and please correct for dust spots.

-- 3-D work will look best on the website if it has been photographed against a white or light gray background.
-The backdrop of the website will be white.
+3-D work will look best on the website if it has been photographed against a white or light gray background.
+The background of the website is white.
 A black background will drive an images focal point to the outside shape of the image, because that outside shape will sit against a white background and that will be where the most contrast is.

-- Images taken with a phone camera are not appropriate.
+Images taken with a phone camera are not appropriate.
 Samsung recently came out with the best phone camera the market has seen – and it takes great images suitable for a vast array of internet applications.
 The digital files it creates are now equivalent to point and shoot digital cameras when they first came on the market – 15 plus years ago.
-While the image looks great, the flexibility of the file is still limited, and that impacts its effectiveness in terms of technical considerations for the website.
+While the image looks great, the flexibility of the file is still limited, and that impacts its effectiveness in terms of technical considerations for both publicity and the website..

 And one last note… if you are submitting images for the ARTIST SHOWCASE feel free to email 2-3 sample images before you take the time to email a full batch.
 The website manager will let you know that they are fine as quickly as possible.
 If you choose to email a full batch, and the first few that are downloaded are problematic, the downloads will stop and you will be notified.
 Once a problem is discovered, no further files will be checked – if you submit your own files it is your responsibility to make sure the files meet the above stated standards.